aldotopciu/adr-blockchain-api/README.md

 # adr-blockchain-api
-This is the Automatic Distribution of the Revenue blockchain api that interfaces adr server with IBM's Hyperledger Fabric.
+This is the Automatic Distribution of the Revenue blockchain api used to interact with IBM's Hyperledger Fabric.